Mark-MDO47/MyThinkstOpenCanary/InstallUbuntu.md

 ## Then I  went to the link "How to install Ubuntu Server on your Raspberry Pi" and got directions
 - https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview

 ## First you should choose the SD card and format it.
-As for size of SD card, it looks like anything under 256GB is OK for Ubuntu on Raspberry Pi 2 or 3; there are limitations for NOOBS
+As for size of SD card, it looks like anything under 256GB is OK for Ubuntu on Raspberry Pi 2 or 3; there are limitations for NOOBS.
+I had a 32Gbyte SD card so I used that; Ubuntu apparently requires 16Gbyte
 - https://www.raspberrypi.org/documentation/installation/sd-cards.md
 - https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md
 ## As for size of SD card, it looks like anything under 256GB is OK for Ubuntu on Raspberry Pi 2 or 3; there are limitations for NOOBS